-It’s a shocking statistic that 8 out of 10 parents said they wouldn’t know how to save their child’s life if they needed basic first aid.
+It’s a shocking statistic that 8 out of 10 parents said they wouldn’t know how to save their child’s life if they needed basic first aid, that’s why at Harberry Training, we recommend that you take one of our First Aid Training Courses in Glasgow, here are the top 10 reasons you need to learn first aid.
 Consider the variety of incidents that children experience on a regular basis in the comfort of their own homes — cuts, choking, falls, asthma attacks – and consider how you would feel if it was your child, partner, parent, or even pet.

 Consider how confident you would be if you were presented with one of the most common medical situations at home, school, or at work.

 Although we all recognise the importance of learning first aid, we are sometimes too busy to devote the few hours required to complete a course, or we are confused about where to enrol or what first aid principles the course should cover.

 Most of us simply cross our fingers that nothing bad will happen to us or our loved ones.
 Or that if the worst happens, a doctor or someone medically educated person will be on hand to take command and assist.

 If you identify with this description, make 2021 the year you take charge and learn first aid with our first aid courses.

 First aid training taught by a highly qualified medical, health, or emergency services expert can teach you life-saving skills and give you the confidence to know what to do in an emergency.

 Our practical course allows students to practise techniques such as resuscitation on a manikin or assisting in the rescue of a choking adult, baby, or child.